 For men, jealousy in relationships is also linked to our biological compulsion to procreate and ensure the survival of our genes.
 A partner who is a threat to mate with another man (and thus, carry his genes instead) arouses unease and suspicion.
 The genetic “cost” for a man of raising a child not his own is huge.
 I could expand on this, but there are many writers on human sexuality and evolutionary biology to whom you could refer who could provide a much better explanation than I.

-Regardless, in this guidebook I am more concerned with offering strategies for dealing with retroactive jealousy, rather than a comprehensive scientific account of the disorder.
+Regardless, in my guidebook and video course I am more concerned with offering strategies for dealing with retroactive jealousy, rather than a comprehensive scientific account of the disorder.
 Suffice it to say, however, that men are biologically programmed to be jealous of other men.

 Therefore, you could take your retroactive jealousy as a trustworthy message from your biological core that your partner is unworthy of your love and trust.
 However, in my own experience and that of countless others, retroactive jealousy is usually based on relatively innocent, relatable, and understandable behavior.
-If you care enough about your partner to buy my book or take my course and commit to dealing with your problem, chances are good that the relationship is worth fighting for.
+And if you care enough about your partner to commit to dealing with your problem, chances are good that the relationship is worth fighting for.

 . . .